 A cap of $50,000 for retail investors applies with any amount over this invalidating the full amount invested in that year.
 Capital Gains relief will apply for sophisticated investors who make eligible investments above $1,000,000 (the offset cap).

-The onus is on Investors to prove any ESIC offset and CGT exemption claim, notwithstanding the information must come from the company.
+The onus is on Investors to prove any ESIC offset and CGT exemption claim, notwithstanding most of the information must come from the company.

-We encourage investors to seek financial planning and taxation advice before proceeding with any claim
+We encourage investors to seek financial planning and taxation advice before proceeding with any investment or claim

 What happens if I make a capital loss?

 Investing in private unlisted companies is a high risk investment strategy and share values can decrease, or result in the complete loss of your investment.

 If you acquire shares in an eligible ESIC company you will be foregoing the right to a capital loss or carry forward loss, notwithstanding the receipt of a 20% tax offset.

 From a policy perspective, this aligns the offset ('notional cash back') with a sacrifice of the future CGT relief that may apply when utilising the loss (against another Capital gain made by the same taxpayer).
 Essentially this clawback of capital losses is an anti double dipping measure.

 Investors should consider their own circumstances, predicted capital gains, carry forward losses, marginal tax rates and seek professional guidance in these matters.